Peru

 What's Included

-- Small group (maximum 12 participants)
+- Small group experience with a maximum of 12 women

-- Professional tour leader
+- Professional tour leader throughout the trip

 - Local English-speaking guides throughout the trip